rjspencer/docs/theming.md

 	defaultphoto
 	:	the URL of a photo to use if one isn't set and you don't want to use our default photo

+## TransactionList
+A listing of blogs *note: if inside of the `BlogCategoryView` `Page`, this will be automatically filtered by that category*

+### Options

+limit
+:	the amount of transactions to limit to

+    defaults to `10`

+offset
+:	skip X number of items, still returns `limit` items

+userid
+:	the user ID of the user to get the transactions for *note: will only be able to get the logged in users transactions*

+    defaults to the logged in user

+### block:TransactionView
+TransactionReceiptUrl
+:	a URL to the receipt for this order

+TransactionId
+:	the ID of the transaction

+TransactionOrderHash
+:	an order hash representing all the items in this transaction

+TransactionAmount
+:	the amount of money spent in this transaction (doesn't include shipping)

+TransactionShippingAmount
+:   the amount of money spent on shipping

+TransactionTrackingNumber
+:	the tracking number for the item if it has been shipped

+TransactionDownloadUrl
+:	a link to download the purchased item if it is digital

+TransactionItemName
+:	the name of the item that was ordered

 ## VideoList
 A listing of videos.